What is the history of daylight saving time?

 After a few months, however, the once-supportive public soured on the permanent time change.
 The law was amended on October 1974, making daylight saving time last a few months a year once again.

-In another case of déjà vu, Congress put forth another bill decades later to make daylight saving time permanent.
-The Sunshine Protection Act was introduced in January 2021 and re-introduced in March 2023.
-Whether it becomes law is yet to be determined.
+In another case of Déjà vu, Congress put forth another bill decades later to make daylight saving time permanent.
+The Sunshine Protection Act was introduced in January 2021.
+Whether it becomes law is yet to be determined, the future of the Sunshine Protection Act remains in limbo.